cheese-tart/cheese-tart/README.md

 👨‍🏫 I am currently getting into full-stack development and learning how to work with the MERN stack (**MongoDB**, **Express,js**, **React.js**, and **Node.js**).

-🤝 I am willing to collaborate on any projects.

-📝 I am open to feedback on my projects.
+📝 I am open to any collaboration and feedback.

-💖 I have a passion for bodybuilding and cars.
+💖 I have a passion for bodybuilding, cars, and computers.